krobot-framework/krobot-docs/making-commands.md

 So, let's create our first command.

-The object that manages the commands is the **CommandManager**.
+The object that manages the commands is the `CommandManager`.
 Command are registered to it, and it will parse the messages to check for command call, then call them.
-The CommandManager is automatically injected using Dependency Injection, just create an empty field, and put the "@Inject" annotation on it :
+The `CommandManager` is automatically injected using Dependency Injection, just create an empty field, and put the `@Inject` annotation on it :

 ```java
 @Inject